JnyJny/blynclight/README.md

-Checkout my latest project, [Busylight for Humans™](https://github.com/JnyJny/busylight.git)!

-It supports the Embrava BlyncLight family of lights in addition to four other vendor's USB connected lights.
-It has a web API and honestly a better command-line interface.
-If you don't like it, I'll double your money back!
+# NOTICE

+`blynclight` is largely deprecated in favor of [Busylight for Humans™](https://github.com/JnyJny/busylight.git).

+`Busylight` supports the a wide variety of lights (including the Embrava BlyncLight family) and has:
+ - a web API
+ - a better command-line interface
+ - multiple simultaneous light control
+ - threaded animation effects
+ - extensive documentation

 # `blync`

 Control your Embrava BlyncLight from the command-line!